devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 *Code Snippet 18: Simplified Wisgen WisdomFeed with StreamBuilder [(Faust 2019)](https://github.com/Fasust/wisgen)*

 Alright, let’s go through this step by step.
-First we initialize our WisdomBloc in the *initSate()* methode.
+First, we initialize our WisdomBloc in the *initSate()* method.
 This is also where we set up a ScrollController [(Flutter Dev Team 2018d)](https://api.flutter.dev/flutter/widgets/ScrollController-class.html) that we can use to determine how far down the list we have scrolled.
-I wont go into the details here, but the controller enables us to call *publishMoreWisdom()* on the WisdomBloc when ever we are near the end ouf our list.
+I won’t go into the details here, but the controller enables us to call *publishMoreWisdom()* on the WisdomBloc whenever we are near the end of our list.
 This way we get infinite scrolling.
-In the *build()* methode, we use Flutters StreamBuilder [(Flutter Dev Team 2018g)](https://api.flutter.dev/flutter/widgets/StreamBuilder-class.html) to link our UI to our stream.
+In the *build()* method, we use Flutter’s StreamBuilder [(Flutter Dev Team 2018g)](https://api.flutter.dev/flutter/widgets/StreamBuilder-class.html) to link our UI to our stream.
 We give it our stream and it provides a builder method.
-This builder has a snapshot containing the current state of the stream.
+This builder has a snapshot containing the current State of the stream.
 We can use the snapshot to determine when the UI needs to display a loading animation, an error message or the actual list.
-When we receive the actual list of wisdoms from our stream through the snapshot, we continue to the *listView()* methode.
+When we receive the actual list of wisdoms from our stream through the snapshot, we continue to the *listView()* method.
 Here we just use the list of wisdoms to create a ListView with WisdomCards.
 You might have wondered why we stream a List of wisdoms and not just individual wisdoms.
 This ListView is the reason.
 If we where streaming individual Wisdoms we would need to combine them into a list here.
-Streaming a complete list is also recommended by the Flutter team for this usecase [(Sullivan and Hracek 2018a)](https://www.youtube.com/watch?v=fahC3ky_zW0).
-Finally, once the app is closed down, the *dispose()* methode is called and we dispose our stream and ScrollController.
+Streaming a complete list is also recommended by the Flutter team for this use-case [(Sullivan and Hracek 2018a)](https://www.youtube.com/watch?v=fahC3ky_zW0).
+Finally, once the app is closed down, the *dispose()* method is called and we dispose of our stream and ScrollController.

 ![Streaming Wisdom from BLoC to WisdomFeed](https://github.com/Fasust/flutter-guide/wiki//images/wisdomBloc-stream.PNG)